 Wednesday, October 18, 2017, 2–4 p.m. at Center 50+

-A meeting for individuals who are interested in serving on the year-long Age-Friendly Salem Assessment and Planning Team will be held.
+A meeting for individuals who are interested in serving on the year-long Age-Friendly Salem Assessment and Planning Team was held.